 For other young people that live in other surrounding communities within the Big Rivers Region. headspace Katherine can provide additional support to young people through our telehealth (phone and online) service by linking in with your local health clinic or calling the team on 89124000 to find out more.

-What is the headspace Katherine PRISM Group?
+What is the headspace Katherine LGBTQIA+ social group?

 - a place of trust and confidentiality